Chesterfield mum-of-two struggles with the loss of £86 a month from Universal Credit uplift

 When Maria left her job at Auto Windscreens to pursue her dream of becoming a midwife, little did she imagine years down the line she’d be unable to work and struggling on benefits with two kids.

-Now aged 39, she has been dreading the day her Universal Credit drops by £86 to £1,720 a month.
+Now aged 39, she has been dreading the day her Universal Credit drops by £86.

-“I’m getting a bit panicky about Christmas,” she admits.
-“I don’t know how I’m going to afford it.”
+Following the cut, Maria’s payment reduces to £1,720 a month, which is broken down as follows –

+£450 for rent, in replacement of housing benefit £317 allowance £500 for her children, in replacement of child benefit £129 for disability care £320 for limited capacity to work

 She’s currently looking at using less fuel and canceling subscriptions in order to make up for the shortfall.